tbali0524/playground-c2779db2/markdowns/local-php.md

 * If you have a non-obvious bug, it is much easier to __debug__ it in the IDE, using breakpoints, line-by-line execution, variable inspection, etc. _(More details in a later chapter.)_
 * If you have __timeout__ in a CG puzzle, you might want to know how 'far' are you from passing.
 So run it locally without the time constraint, measure the running time with `hrtime()`, and print it to the console.
 * For some optim puzzles you can pre-calculate some validator results locally without the time constraint, then __hard-code__ it.
 It means that in the submitted code you just detect the input and send the correct output you already stored in your source as some string.
 Not a nice thing, feels a bit like a hack.
-I used this approach only in the [2048 puzzle](https://www.codingame.com/multiplayer/optimization/2048) to try out the approach.
+I tried out this approach only in the [2048 puzzle](https://www.codingame.com/multiplayer/optimization/2048).
 * To improve your bot in [bot programming games](https://www.codingame.com/multiplayer/bot-programming) or contests, you can set up local __self-play__ to try out new things without submitting to the arena.
 I used this approach to fine-tune some hyper-parameters ('magic constants' for an evaluation function) in my code.

 ## Installing `PHP`